technyon/nuki_hub/README.md

 Before enabling pairing mode using the button on the Lock Ultra first setup Nuki Hub as follows:
 - Enable both "Nuki Smartlock enabled" and "Nuki Smartlock Ultra enabled" settings on the "Basic Nuki Configuration" page and Save.
 Setting the "Nuki Smartlock Ultra enabled" will change multiple other NukiHub settings.
 - Input your 6-digit Nuki Lock Ultra PIN on the "Credentials" page and Save
-- Press the button on the Nuki device for a few seconds
+- Press the button on the Nuki device for a few seconds until the LED ring lights up and remains lit.
-- It is **strongly** recommended to setup and enable Hybrid mode over Thread/WiFi + official MQTT as Nuki Hub works best in Hybrid or Bridge mode and the Ultra does not support Bridge mode
+- It is **strongly** recommended(/mandatory) to setup and enable Hybrid mode over Thread/WiFi + official MQTT as Nuki Hub works best in Hybrid or Bridge mode and the Ultra does not support Bridge mode

-Pairing should be automatic if no lock is paired.<br>
 When pairing is successful, the web interface should show "Paired: Yes".<br>

 ## Hybrid mode